github-pfeifer-syscon-de/background/README.md

 a user version can be created
 by using the -> Script -> Edit option from preferences (expects your desktop-enviroment has some editor for python files registered).
+As long as the dialog is shown changes will be made visible when the file is saved.
 The modified version will be placed in $USER_HOME/.local/share/background if you want to know where your files are.